01494 562 813

 Teachers to use daily formative assessment to inform future lessons and summative assessment (half termly) to inform effective provision for all children, using this to plan and deliver well differentiated lessons that engage and challenge children within the lesson.

-Pupil progress is assessed using our phonics assessment sheets for each Phase, children are grouped by ability and gap analysis is completed for each group.
-This summative assessment should inform the rate at which children progress through the phases and secure a sound understanding of phonetics.
-Towards the Phonics Screening check Year 1 pupils will be given practise papers to identify specific skills or any gaps in learning.
+This summative assessment should inform the rate at which children progress through sound coverage and secure a sound understanding of phonetics.
+Interventions to be put in place for any children working below expected standards.
+In preparation for the Phonics Screening check Year 1 pupils will be given practise papers to identify specific skills or any gaps in learning.

 Glossary of Phonic Terms: